-The Company provides TKC Government Cloud Service to municipalities nationwide.
+The Company provides the TKC Government Cloud Service to municipalities (mainly for cities, wards and towns) nationwide.
 This Cloud Service consists of the TASK Cloud Service which supports a range of services for residents, mission-critical functions and information services within agencies, and the TASK Outsourcing Service which supports massive batch output and processing of tax papers and other documents.